The Belkin Tales: The Squire's Daughter

 This story was also told to Belkin by Miss K.I.T., who again does not play a part in the story.
-The story is also translated under the name "Mistress into Maid."
-(The original title, Барышня-крестьянка, literally means "The Noblewoman-Peasant".)
+The story is also translated under the name "Mistress into Maid".
+(The original title, Барышня-крестьянка, literally means "The Young Lady-Peasant".)
 The story involves two young people, Lizaveta Muromsky and Alexei Berestov, whose fathers are both wealthy landowners who dislike each because of the way the other runs his estate.
 Berestov accuses Muromsky of being an Anglophile, and ignoring the traditional Russian way of doing things.
 Muromsky levels accusations against Berestov of not realizing how inefficient the traditional ways are.

 The story opens with Lizaveta Muromsky's maid Nastya informing her that she is going to the Berestov's estate to celebrate a name day party being held there for one of her friends, a servant on the Berestov estate.
 Later in the evening, Nastya returns, and tells tales of the goings-on at the Berestov's name day festival.
 Nastya tells Lizaveta (whose father tiresomely insists on calling her Betsy) of Alexei's behavior at the name day festival, relating how energetic and entertaining he was, even joining in the peasants' games.
 Lizaveta questions Nastya about this further.
 Lizaveta already knew Alexei through society, and held little opinion of him, namely because he acted in a melancholy manner, as was common among young, upper-class early 19th century Russians.
 Lizaveta considered this to be a shame, as she found him quite attractive.
 After hearing that he acted in such a manner at the name-day festival, she resolved to meet him in a peasant's costume collecting mushrooms in a forest Alexei frequents while hunting.